SynapseProject/synapse.docs/docs/plans/parms/detail.md

 #### Name
 The friendly name of the current ParameterInfo block.
 This name is recorded in a dictionary at runtime and is used when referenced by other ParameterInfo block's `InheritFrom` field.
 A ParameterInfo block Name should be *unique within a Plan*, or successive blocks of the same name will *replace* the dictionary pointer.

-#### Description
-A friendly textual description for the current ParameterInfo block.
-This value is not used by the runtime engine, but it is emitted to the ResultPlan.

 #### Type
 Dictates the serialization language of the Uri, Values, Dynamic, and ForEach fields.
 Options are SerializationType: Yaml, Json, Xml.
 If Type is omitted, the runtime engine defaults to Yaml.